Don’t keep score — with respect to business, relationships, wealth, or just how many tacos or burritos you can swallow in one sitting?

 - Pick the right Hosting Solutions.
 Your options?
 WPEngine, FlyWheel (also owned by WPEngine), Cloudways (gives you at least 5 other avenues for hosting such as an ability to choose from Digital Ocean, The Google Cloud Platform, AWS, and more), 10Web (on Google Cloud Platform but gives you 22+ premium plugins, a WordPress website builder built on top of Elementor, and more).

 - Put your unwavering focus on the complete digital marketing engine (all channels).
 So, it’s not just SEO or social media.
-Start with blogging on a schedule, do content marketing the right way, distribute your content on social media regularly (Hint: use Linkiro to make social work for you), grow your email list, and also consider paid advertising (with emphasis on lead generation and marketing automation).
+Start with blogging on a schedule, do content marketing the right way, distribute your content on social media regularly.
+Make social work for you), grow your email list, and also consider paid advertising (with emphasis on lead generation and marketing automation).
 Need help?
 Get this Content Marketing Tool kit from SEMRush

 - Use landing pages for lead generation (even e-commerce sites should be doing that).
 The best options are Unbounce, LeadPages, Instapage, Webflow and Simvoly (the last two also help you develop websites built on HTML/CSS).